nikn3s/nikn3s/README.md

-- 👋 Hi, I’m @nikn3s, a 15 (almost 16) year old guy from the UK 😎, fascinated by ever-evolving tech industry.
+- 👋 Hi, I’m @nikn3s, a 16 year old guy currently residing in the UK 😎, fascinated by ever-evolving tech industry.
 - 👀 I’m intrigued by the developing world around me.
 I love reading, photography and learning new iteresting skills and concepts in certain sectors.
 - 🌱 I’m currently working on python projects, and learning Kivy - python libary for building cross-platform applications.
 In the near future, I want to renew my  journey with C (I only know how to print hello world, lol), and begin learning Solidity as I heard that it is used
 - 💞️ I’m looking to collaborate on ... (stay tuned..)